 The Group provides connectivity for a fixed period of time at a fixed rate regardless of usage.
 Connectivity is the last element that is provided in the case of a bundled contract.
 The connectivity charges are the same when sold alone or as part of a package.
 The revenue attributable to connectivity services is recognised ratably over the period of the contract.
 The hardware and software are standard products that are freely traded in and purchased from the market, have standard specifications and are not otherwise customized for the specific needs of a customer.
 The software sold by the Group is off-the-shelf software, such as antivirus utilities and firewalls.
 The fair value for the hardware and software is available from the market.
 The revenue attributable to hardware/software is recognised on delivery.
-Trading transactions relating to standard hardware and software and involving arrangement of purchases from suppliers and sales to customers are reported on gross basis or on net basis, by carrying out a factspecific evaluation of such transactions.
+Trading transactions relating to standard hardware and software and involving arrangement of purchases from suppliers and sales to customers are reported on gross basis or on net basis, by carrying out a fact-specific evaluation of such transactions.
 In circumstances where there is multi element arrangement that includes both hardware/software sales and last mile connectivity services, revenue from sale of hardware/software is recognised only upon completion of the services relating to last mile connectivity.
 Installation consists of commissioning of the last mile connectivity to the customer premises either through the Group's wireless mode of broadband delivery or through the carrier exchange.
 However, once commissioned this last mile connectivity can be used by the customer to access any other service provider.
-When the customer has such last mile connectivity, the Group does not charge any installation fee.
-Due to the short duration, the revenue attributable to the installation of the link is recognised on completion of the installation work.
+When the customer has such last mile connectivity, the Group does not charge any installation work.
 Revenue from ancillary services such as e-mail and domain registration are recognised over the period such facilities are provided.
 All revenues are shown exclusive of sales tax and service tax.